FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 **Consequences**

+Applying the **Singleton** pattern:

-- With this implementation, each time we need to access the MusicManager class we can simply get an instance of the object, using just one (MusicManager object) during the entire project.
+- Each time we need to access the MusicManager class we can simply get an instance of the object, so there is no need to pass it as an attribute to all the classes that use it.
+- We can be sure that a class has only a single instance.
+- It is harder to unit test the code of the Singleton because many test frameworks rely on inheritance when producing mock objects (we had to use a new type of mock, the MockedStatic instead of the regular Mockito).

 ## TEST COVERAGE